gsoft-inc/wl-squide/docs/getting-started/default.md

 ## Create your project

-To get started, follow the [quick start](create-host.md) guide to create a new federated application from scratch.
+To get started, follow the [quick start](create-host.md) guide to create a new Squide's application from scratch.